Yogesh25900/CMS/README.md

 ## Acknowledgments

-- Special thanks to [Your Supervisor/Instructor/Team](https://github.com/your-team) for guidance and support.
+- Special thanks to [Deepak](https://github.com/Deepakmalla7) for guidance and support.

 ## Support

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/your-username/canteen-ordering-system).
+For any questions or issues, please open an issue on the [GitHub repository](https://github.com/Boombam258/CMS).

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/ShaanCoding/ReadME-Generator/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
+* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Boombam258/CMS/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
-* Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com/ShaanCoding/ReadME-Generator/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

-### Creating A Pull Request

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request